Somerset House logo

 PricePay What You Can

 Following our landmark exhibition SOIL: The World at Our Feet, Museum of Edible Earth extends this investigation into soil by exploring geophagy; the deeply rooted global practice of eating earth for health, ritual and culinary purposes.
-Founded in Amsterdam in 2017 by artist and researcher masharu, the Museum of Edible Earth is both a nomadic museum and an online research platform documenting an expanding global collection of edible soils.
-Bringing together over 600 samples from 44 countries, including Armenia, Cameroon, Côte d’Ivoire, Germany, India, Kyrgyzstan, Mexico, and Nigeria, the project combines geological research, cultural histories and recorded taste impressions, inviting visitors to encounter earth as a material with flavour, texture and cultural meaning.
+Founded in Amsterdam in 2017 by artist and researcher masharu, the Museum of Edible Earth is both a nomadic museum and an online research platform documenting an expanding global collection of edible soils, the database contains over 600 samples from 44 countries including Armenia, Cameroon, Côte d’Ivoire, Germany, India, Kyrgyzstan, Mexico, and Nigeria.
+The project combines geological research, cultural histories and recorded taste impressions, inviting visitors to encounter earth as a material with flavour, texture and cultural meaning.

 Exhibition Events